ramy-meng/prompt-eval/README.md

 ## Key Insight

 The judge has no memory of writing the response it evaluates.
 By giving Claude a different persona (evaluator vs. agent), it assesses the output neutrally — the same principle behind Constitutional AI and RLHF.
+Adding Chain-of-Thought reasoning to that judge makes the evaluation even more transparent and accurate, at the cost of speed and tokens.

 ## Built With